irisw0219/Active-Boomers-User-Guide/README.md

 ## 5. Map View
 When an activity is categorised as an outdoor one, there’s a map available for them to explore the area.
 They will be able to find out all the public open spaces (parks) as well as other essential facilities nearby (eg. hospitals, toilets, seats, water fountains, bike rails, etc.)
-We have also implemented day/night mode, providing different feels on different time of the day.
+We have also implemented day/night mode, providing different feels at different time of the day.

 <img src="README_img/maps.jpeg" width="800">